OTI Festival 1992: Festival overview

 The festival was held on Saturday 5 December 1992, beginning at 22:00 CET (21:00 UTC).
 It was directed by Jaime Azpilicueta, and presented by Paloma San Basilio and Joaquín Prat.
 San Basilio had previously presented the festival in 1985.
 In between the competing songs, the show featured eight musical-theatrical scenes in homage to Spanish and Ibero-American composers by eighty musicians, fifty choristers, twenty dancers, and ten soloists such as Serafin Zubiri.
 The budget for organizing the event was US$7 million.
 The draw to determine the running order (R/O) was held a few days before the event, where for the first time it was established in advance that the host country would perform in the last position, a rule that remained in place until 1996.

-The winner was the song "A dónde voy sin ti" performed by Francisco representing Spain; with "No te mueras, América" by Carlo de la Cima representing the United States placing second; and "Te prometo" by Pablo Herrera representing Chile placing third.
+The winner was the song "A dónde voy sin ti", written by Chema Purón, and performed by Francisco representing Spain; with "No te mueras, América", written by Carlo de la Cima and José Luis Mota, and performed by de la Cima himself representing the United States, placing second; and "Te prometo", written by Pablo Herrera and Alejandra Silva, and performed by Herrera himself representing Chile, placing third.
 The first prize was endowed with a monetary amount of US$50,000, the second prize of US$30,000, and the third prize of US$20,000.
 Francisco became the only performer to have won the competition twice.
 The festival ended with a reprise of the winning entry.